Country music star Trace Adkins to perform at Sandwich Fair

 Concert tickets do not include gate entry into the fair.
 General admission tickets are available at the entrance gate after parking.
 Parking is included with admission.

 The Sandwich Fair takes place Wednesday through Sunday after Labor Day every year.
-This year, the fair will be Wednesday, Sept.
-7, through Sunday, Sept.
-11. The fair is located at the Sandwich Fairgrounds, 15730 Pratt Road in Sandwich.
+This year, the fair takes place Wednesday through Sunday, Sept.
+7 to 11, at the Sandwich Fairgrounds, 15730 Pratt Road in Sandwich.

 For information about the Sandwich Fair, visit www.sandwichfair.com.